WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

-The University's AV services offer a range of equipment to borrow [on their website](https://warwick.ac.uk/services/its/servicessupport/av/bbav/equipment), most of which isn't very releavant to Tech Crew on a regular basis.
+The University's AV services offer a range of equipment to borrow [on their website](https://warwick.ac.uk/services/its/servicessupport/av/bbav/equipment), most of which isn't very relevant to Tech Crew on a regular basis.

 However, they do sometimes have other kit to borrow on request, and can be especially helpful for hires and conferences in centrally timetabled rooms (such as WES) where they can provide additional mics and equipment, as well as direct